dbravender/mittmcts/README.md

 ## Future

-* Aid board game designers by giving them information about their games that make the game match their criteria of a fun game e.g.:
+* More aids for board game designers:
-  * lead changes - the more often this happens the more engaged players are
+  * lead changes - presumably the more often this happens the more engaged players are
   * is there a dominant strategy that always seems to win or do a variety of strategies win? (could be determined by counting occurrences of certain moves or abilities that players collected in leaf nodes)
   * should a particular ability be nerfed or made non-exclusive (i.e. if players end up with it do they win most games)?
   * branching factor report - can help with analysis paralysis detection - does my game offer too many choices to players on every turn?
-  * tree depth report - how many moves on average does a game take to complete - is my game too long or short?